What does Amos mean?

 Amos /amos/ as a boys' name is pronounced AYM-ess.
 It is of Hebrew origin, and the meaning of Amos is "to carry; borne by God".

 Biblical: the prophet (eighth century BC) who wrote the book of Amos.
 The name is seldom used in this century, perhaps because of lingering negative connotations from the highly politically incorrect radio show "Amos 'n Andy" that was popular in the 1940s and 1950s.
 Novelist Amos Oz.

 How popular is Amos?

-Displayed below is the birth name popularity of Amos for boys.
-Amos reached its highest position of #121 in the U.S. then, and is at #693 presently.
-(Top 1000 Baby Names Statistics, 2014)
+Displayed below is the birth name statistics of Amos for boys.
+Amos reached its highest position of #121 in the U.S. in the 1880s, and is at #693 presently.
+(Top Baby Names, 2014)